xenloops/talk-dogfood-pipeline-cd/rationale.md

 #### And why are these "slides" in Github?

 * As security professionals, we should strive to meet developers where they work
+* I like to stretch out beyond the page
 * PowerPoint causes brain warts

 #### Ok, why do we really need a sequel talk?